 If you’re not sailing, fishing or lolling on the beach, you can enjoy a water fix of a different kind at Ocean Adventures, a company that offers SUP and surfing lessons and rentals as well as a variety of boat tours.
-Rent kayaks and other water toys at Champlin’s Watersports located at Champlin’s Marina in New Harbor.
+Rent kayaks and other water toys at Fort Island Kayak located on Ocean Avenue in New Harbor.

 Pedaling around can also be a rewarding way to explore Block Island.
 Whether or not the headwinds howl, you can always hop on a moped.
 You can rent both at Old Harbor located at the ferry dock.
 Island Moped and Bike Rentals behind Harborside Inn can also set you up with some nice wheels.
 Go ahead and make that special getaway even more memorable by renting a tandem.